mlau154/pymead/docs/source/user/optimization.rst

              - Number of logical threads to be used for analyzing airfoil geometries in parallel.
 The maximum number is that given by ``os.cpu_count()``.
 Note that for a CPU with six dual-threaded cores, this value can be set up to ``12``.
+           * - State Save Frequency
+             - How often to save the state of the optimization.
+If ``1``, the optimization data will be saved after every generation.
+           * - Opt.
+Root Directory
+             - The base location for the optimization folders.
+Most information will be stored in ``<Opt.
+Root Directory>/<Opt.
+Directory Name>``.
+           * - Opt.
+Directory Name
+             - Sub-directory where the optimization data will be stored
+           * - Temp.
+Analysis Dir.
+Name
+             - Name of the base directory for all XFOIL/MSES analysis data which gets overridden every generation

     .. tab-item:: Constraints/Termination